Prior to reading this article, we recommend you read the following article:

-Once a payable is created, it is posted.
-Posting the payable creates the debits and credits in the general ledger.
-The credit entry for a payable is always the Accounts Payable Control GL Account set in Accounting Settings.
-The debit for a payable is created to the GL account used on the payable line labeled Expense GL account.
-This is typically an expense type but can also be set to a balance sheet type if the payable has amortized expense.
+Once a Payable is created, it is posted.
+Posting the Payable creates the debits and credits in the General Ledger.
+The credit entry for a Payable is always the Accounts Payable Control GL Account set in the Default GL Accounts screen The debit for a Payable is created to the GL account used on the Payable Line labeled Expense GL account.
+This is typically an expense type but can also be set to a balance sheet type if the Payable has amortized expense.

 Disburse from a Payable

-When a payment is made on a Payable it is recorded as a cash disbursement.
-When a cash disbursement is made directly from a payable the debit GL account is set to the Accounts Payable Control GL Account set in Accounting Settings.
+When a payment is made on a Payable it is recorded as a Cash Disbursement.
+When a Cash Disbursement is made directly from a Payable the debit GL account is set to the Accounts Payable Control GL Account set in the Default GL Accounts screen.
 The credit GL account is set to cash (or credit card liability account).

 Vendor Deposit or Prepaid Expense